jordanparker6/COVID-19/README.md

 # Novel Coronavirus (COVID-19) Project

 This project looks to explore the WHO Situation Reports covering the COVID-19 pandemic.
-It provides a geospacial dashboard to visualise the global/local outbreak(s) overtime and views of the cases per capita, proportion of case outcomes and mortality rate.
+It provides a geospatial dashboard to visualise the global/local outbreak(s) overtime and views of the cases per capita, proportion of case outcomes and mortality rate.

-The WHO Situation Reports have been colated by John Hopkins University.
+The WHO Situation Reports have been collated by John Hopkins University.
 This data has been made public at the following Github: https://github.com/CSSEGISandData/COVID-19.

 ## Instructions